Applications are now closed for 25/26. Projects for the October 2026 intake will be advertised from September 2025.

 Shortlisting

-Shortlisted applications will also be passed to the lead supervisor of the chosen project(s).
-Shortlisted students are then required to meet (remotely or in person) with all their potential lead supervisors.
+The shortlisted interview applications will then be passed to the lead supervisor of their chosen project(s).
+Shortlisted students are then required to meet (remotely or in person) with their potential lead supervisors.
 The onus for arranging these meetings is placed on the students and expenses will not be available for candidates to attend these discussions.

 Interviews